 Once you have the structure in place for your page, it’s time to style it with CSS.

-The style – CSS
+The Style – CSS

-CSS or Cascading Style Sheets provides the style to the page.
+CSS or Cascading Style Sheets provide the style to the page.
 Everything in style code from the text color to the position of elements on a page can be controlled via CSS.
 By separating HTML (structure) from CSS (style), we are able to clearly define the styles for the entire site, be as efficient and consistent as possible with the look and feel of the site, and get creative with how to style specific elements when needed.

 Again, comparing to the human body, the CSS code would be like the clothes you wear, the color of your eyes and hair, and the accessories you add.

 On a modern web page, the CSS is often the trickiest piece of the site to get right.
 If you need a specific look to an element of the page, you need to override existing styles and “cascade” the styles correctly so all browsers understand what you want.